jacktrusler/cheat_sheets/docs/server_info.md

 `journalctl -u service-name.service -b`

 ## Checking Connections
 To find open ports
 `netstat -tulnp`
+To see if a website is running
+`nslookup <website>`
+If you don't have nslookup install it with
+`dnf install bind-utils`

 ## Miscellaneous
 Turn off water droplet sound in applications